enkaidu-dev/enkaidu/README.md

 # Enkaidu

 Your trusted second-in-command (line tool) for coding and creativity.
 Inspired by Enkidu, the loyal and dynamic companion from Mesopotamian mythology, Enkaidu embodies collaboration, adaptability, and a touch of chaos to spark innovation.

 With the use of AI large language models Enkaidu is designed to assist you with writing & maintaining code (and other text-based content).
+Additionally, by integrating with MCP servers Enkaidu can help do even more.

 ## Install